oliveyatio/Final-Projet/README.md

 Additionally, a stacking ensemble was used to combine the strengths of these models and create a meta-model for improved performance.

 # Results
-The best-performing model was the SVM model  optimized with the Best hyperparameters found :  {'C': 100, 'gamma': 'scale', 'kernel': 'linear'}, achieving an accuracy of 99.93%.
-The stacking model performed slightly below this, with an accuracy of 99.88%, but is still considered a robust solution due to its ability to leverage multiple models.
+The best-performing model was the STACKING model, achieving an accuracy of 99.94%.
+It considered a robust solution due to its ability to leverage multiple models.

-Model            Performance:
 Model	             Accuracy
-SVM  	         99.93%
+SVM  	             98.93%
 KNN	               99.01%
+SVM OPTIMIZE       99.93%
 Logistic Regression	99.93%
-Stacking Ensemble	99.88%
+Stacking Ensemble	  99.94%

 # How to Run the Project